repeatedly/shule-aroon/conf/README.markdown

 # Documentation for Configuration

-Ruby DS configuration files are YAML format.
+ShuleAroon configuration files are YAML format.

-# DS.yaml
+# ds.yaml

-Ruby DS basic configuration.
+ShuleAroon basic configuration.
 Configuration parameters are below.
 Value type is shown in parentheses.

-* :adapter(Symbol)
+* :handler(Symbol)

 One of Ramaze support application servers.
-Don't support WEBrick and Ebb at the moment, because don't treat multiple cookie.
+Don't support Ebb, because don't treat multiple cookie at the moment.

 * :port(Interger)